Alxfndz/Alxfndz/README.md

 #### -📊🎓 I'm a recent Economics new-grad from Florida State University.

-#### -💻🎓 Next I will be continuing my education at The Georgia Institute of Technology purusing an M.S. in Computer Science.
+#### -💻🎓 Next I'm purusing a masters in Computer Science at Georgia Tech.

-#### -💻📈 I'm an aspiring Quant Dev with a passion for all things Data & Capital Markets.
+#### -💻📈 I'm an aspiring Quant Trader with a passion for all things Data & Capital Markets.

 #### Socials: